am-giordano/spark-relational/README.md

 ```

 This example shows how to load a JSON file into a DataFrame, convert it into an interrelated set of flat DataFrames,
-and write these in CSV files.
+and write these to CSV files.
 The dataset used can be found in the GitHub repository of this package in
 `data/input/resumes.json`.

 Each document in this dataset has a complex structure with nested objects and arrays.